Country guides

 What to see in Antigua

 -Take in the view from Shirley Heights, a restored military lookout overlooking English Harbour.
-Be sure not to miss the Sunday afternoon barbecue parties.
+The Sunday afternoon barbecue parties are a must.

--Nelson's Dockyard National Park is a UNESCO World Heritage Site.
+-Stop at Nelson's Dockyard National Park: a UNESCO World Heritage Site.
 The Georgian-era marina is home to historic forts and the Dockyard Museum.

 -Watch the world-class yachting and sailing regattas during Sailing Week (usually in early May).